 Talking points – Gaming The Mind

-- Education: we’ve received funding from Maudsley Charity to develop videos on safety in online games for vulnerable user groups.
-The first of these videos is due for release early next year, available to anyone.
+Education: we’ve received funding from Maudsley Charity to develop videos on safety in online games for vulnerable user groups.
 Your donations can help us produce a wider variety of online safety videos.

-- Education: we’ve held or contributed to talks on mental health, directed to various audience groups.
+Education: we’ve held or contributed to talks on mental health, for various audience groups.
 At EGX and EGX Rezzed we have had audiences of gamers, while we have spoken to games industry audiences at conferences such as TIGS, devcom Summit, and TAGG Summit.
-Meanwhile we have provided educational talks to medical audiences including at the Royal College of Psychiatrists, and PsychTech conference, which we helped organise.
+Meanwhile, we have provided educational talks to medical audiences including at the Royal College of Psychiatrists, and PsychTech conference, which we helped organise.

-- Health promotion: we have proudly worked with Checkpoint to bring chillout rooms to busy gaming conventions such as EGX and EGX Rezzed.
-These rooms give gamers and exhibitors a place to unwind, and recieve mental health information.
-People visit the room for all kinds of reasons, including some people who have mental health conditions, who appreciate some quiet time to reduce stress.
-Your donations can help us delivering chillout rooms to more conventions, and keep the rooms supplied with chillout activities and the latest mental health information materials.
+Health promotion: we have proudly worked with Checkpoint to bring chillout rooms to busy gaming conventions such as EGX and EGX Rezzed.
+We now run our own chillout rooms at conventions such as MCM Comic Con.
+These rooms give gamers and exhibitors a place to unwind, and receive mental health information.
+People visit the room for all kinds of reasons, including people who have mental health conditions, who appreciate some quiet time to reduce stress.
+Your donations can help us deliver chillout rooms to more conventions, and keep the rooms supplied with chillout activities and the latest mental health information materials.

-- Representation: we’ve advised a number of developers regarding mental health representation in their games.
-This is ultimately beneficial for gamers because they get to play more games with good representation: remember the vast majority of games that address mental health do so in a problematic manner.
+Representation: The vast majority of games that address mental health do so in a problematic manner.
+We’ve advised a number of developers regarding mental health representation in their games.
+This is ultimately beneficial for gamers because they get to play more games with positive representation.
 We are proud to have provided advice for the BAFTA-nominated Before I Forget, as well as A Hero’s Guide to Gardening, among others, and with more games to come.

-- Media: we create content to raise awareness of mental health issues, with games as the focus to be of interest to the gaming community.
+Media: we create content to raise awareness of mental health issues, with games as the focus.
 This can help stimulate conversation about mental health among people who aren’t often targeted with mental health information.
 We write articles for the Royal College of Psychiatrists, we produce a podcast, and we have an active social media presence with thousands of daily impressions on our mental health-related content.
 Your donations can help us improve and increase our media output, including video production.

-- Your donations will also help us develop more materials providing information on mental health topics, as well as allowing us to commission people with experience of mental health issues to work with us, and enable us to provide physical information materials to gamers.
+Your donations will also help us develop more materials providing information on mental health topics, as well as allowing us to commission people with experience of mental health issues to work with us.

 Talking points – mental health and games